EliLillyCo/LillyMol/docs/Molecule_Lib/atom_typing.md

 This idea proved useful in a specific project once upon a time.

 ### pp
-This is the pharmacaphore fingerprint.
+This is the pharmacophore fingerprint.
 This depends on externally specified configurations for formal charge and Hydrogen Bonds.
 It is complex, and is described in its own section below.